theintern/intern-tutorial/README.md

 ## Step 1: Download Intern

-The recommended filesystem structure for Intern is to install it as a sibling to whatever package is being tested.
+The recommended filesystem structure when working with Intern is to install it as a sibling to whatever package is being tested.
 Our demo app is in the `intern-tutorial/app` directory, so we will install Intern to `intern-tutorial/intern`.

 First, clone the Intern repository as a sibling of the `app` directory, making sure to also retrieve its submodules using git’s `--recursive` flag: